Fall 2026 Nature & Survival Series (WOMEN ONLY) | Four Sundays, Starts Sept 13

 • Naturalist Skills

-• Plant ID, foraging, and honorable harvest
+• Intro to plant identification, foraging, and honorable harvest

 • Survival Skills